NicestBadGuy/paurusTaskOne/README.md

 - No authorization.
 Not specified in instructions.
 - I would usually format commit messages with task id, short message and longer description bellow.
 I'll only write short msg here.
+- I don't know if I should do KISS/straight to the point or add some potentially useful implementation.
+    - EDIT: I've added validation and exception handling.
+Ccould do interface for validation if more than one validator was done.
+Same for mapper.
+- Would change package hierarchy if service was complex.
+Ask if this is something you want an elaboration on.
+- Two approaches for implementing taxation service.
+One would be service for each government.
+One service for all governments.
+That would come from talking to architect/analytic which would give solution based on extended business information they have.
+    - Edit: I'm such a fool.
+TraderId determines the website which determines parameters.
+Sigh.
+- Need input on how taxation type (general, winnings) is determined and how taxation (rate, amount) is determined.
+For now I am leaving it as request parameter and that they are determined in application properties.
+- It really would make more sense to determine type and mode behind the scene and not as a parameter.
+This really need clarification in order to be done correctly.
+    - Edit: I see that you always provide both modes as a result.
+- Would need clarification about precision.
+How big should precision be.
+I've put precision to 2.
+But I expect that it could also be more and is accumulated through time and that two would only be mapped when withdrawing.
+- I could not deduce how possibleReturnAmount differs from possibleReturnAmountBefTax.
+- Repeating calculateWinnings calling in BetMapper because of importance of this calculation.
+If one time call would be implemented then i would have some other mechanisms to warn/remind me in case of code change.
+- I'm going to assume that odd must always be above 1?
+- there is a commented out @Valid if you want to switch to jakarta validation.
+If you put null in NewBetBO there will be a 500, which could be handled this way (or in validation).
+500 returns uuid, which can be traced to log entry to find error description.

+### TODO:

+- [ ] Write integration tests
+- [ ] Write MoneyUtil tests
+- [x] complete readme (run instructions and example requests)